lizmat/raku-all-modules/jonathanstowe/Lumberjack-Application/README.md

 ## Installation

-Assuming you have a working installation of Rakudo Perl 6 with "panda" then you can simply do:
+Assuming you have a working installation of Rakudo Perl 6 with "zef" then you can simply do:

-	panda install Lumberjack::Application
+	zef install Lumberjack::Application

 Or if you have a local copy of this distribution:

-	panda install .
+	zef install .

-Though I haven't tested it I can see no reason why this shouldn't work equally well with "zef" or some similarly capable package manager that may come along in the future.
+Though I haven't tested it I can see no reason why this shouldn't work equally well with some similarly capable package manager that may come along in the future.

 ## Support